Creedence Clearwater Revival: Stu Cook and Doug Clifford

 Junior high school friends Doug Clifford and Stu Cook continued to work together following the demise of CCR, both as session players and members of the Don Harrison Band.
 They also founded Factory Productions, a mobile recording service in the Bay Area.
 Clifford released a solo record, Cosmo, in 1972.
-Cook produced artist Roky Erickson's The Evil One and was a bassist with the popular country act Southern Pacific in the 1980s.
+Cook produced Roky Erickson's The Evil One, and was a bassist with the popular country act Southern Pacific in the 1980s.

-Clifford also produced Groovers Paradise for former Sir Douglas Quintet and Texas Tornados frontman Doug Sahm.
+Clifford also produced Groovers Paradise for former Sir Douglas Quintet and Texas Tornados' frontman Doug Sahm.
 Both Clifford and Cook played on the album, which was released on Warner Bros. in 1974.
 Clifford continued to perform and record with Sahm through the 1980s.

-Following a relatively long period of musical inactivity, Cook and Clifford formed Creedence Clearwater Revisited in 1995 with several well-known musicians.
-Revisited continues to tour globally performing the original band's classics.
-John's 1997 injunction forced Creedence Clearwater Revisited to temporarily change its name to "Cosmo's Factory", but the courts later ruled in Cook and Clifford's favor.
+Following a relatively long period of musical inactivity, Cook and Clifford formed Creedence Clearwater Revisited in 1995 with several well-known musicians, including Elliot Easton of the Cars.
+Revisited toured globally, performing the original band's classics until 2020.
+A 1997 injunction by John Fogerty forced Creedence Clearwater Revisited to temporarily change its name to "Cosmo's Factory," but the courts later ruled in Cook and Clifford's favor.

 Fantasy Records

-After CCR, Fantasy Records released several greatest-hits packages, such as 1972's Creedence Gold, 1973's More Creedence Gold, and 1975's Pre-Creedence, a compilation album of the Golliwogs' early recordings.
-Fantasy also released the highly successful double album Chronicle, a collection of Creedence's 20 hit singles, in 1976.
-Several years later, the label released a live recording entitled The Royal Albert Hall Concert.
-Contrary to its title, the 1970 performance was recorded in Oakland, California, not at the Royal Albert Hall in London.
-Subsequent issues of the original 1981 album have been retitled simply The Concert.
+After CCR, Fantasy Records released several greatest-hits packages, such as Creedence Gold (1972), More Creedence Gold (1973), and Pre-Creedence (1975), a compilation album of the Golliwogs' early recordings.
+In 1976, Fantasy also released the highly successful double album Chronicle, a collection of Creedence's 20 hit singles.
+In 1981, the label released an earlier live recording entitled The Royal Albert Hall Concert.
+Contrary to its title, the 1970 performance was recorded in Oakland, California, and not at the Royal Albert Hall in London.
+Subsequent issues of this album have been retitled simply The Concert.
 Another double album of their best material was issued in 1986 as Chronicle: Volume Two.

-The success of CCR made Fantasy and Zaentz a great deal of money, and Fantasy built a new headquarters building in 1971 at 2600 Tenth Street in Berkeley, California.
+The success of Creedence made Fantasy Records and Zaentz a great deal of money, and Fantasy built a new headquarters building in 1971 at 2600 Tenth Street in Berkeley, California.
 Zaentz also used his wealth to produce a number of successful films, including Best Picture Oscar winners One Flew Over the Cuckoo's Nest, Amadeus, and The English Patient.

 In 2004, Zaentz sold Fantasy to Concord Records.
 John Fogerty then purchased from Concord a majority stake in the global rights to the Creedence Clearwater Revival songs he had written.
 In 2005, the label released The Long Road Home, a collection of CCR and Fogerty solo classics.
-After Revival came out on the Fantasy label in October 2007, but before his following album Blue Ridge Rangers Rides Again (a sequel to his 1973 album) was issued in 2009, Fogerty switched from Fantasy to his own label, Fortunate Son Records, distributed by Verve Forecast Records.
+After Revival came out on the Fantasy label in October 2007, Fogerty switched to his own label, Fortunate Son Records, distributed by Verve Forecast Records.
+Blue Ridge Rangers Rides Again, a sequel to his 1973 album, was then issued in 2009.